Ryotaro Shimizu

-Ryotaro Shimizu (清水 良太郎, Shimizu Ryōtarō) is a Japanese actor and impressionist.
+Ryotaro Shimizu (清水 良太郎, Shimizu Ryōtarō) was a Japanese actor and impressionist.
 He graduated from Iwakura High School Commerce Department.
-After belonging to Production Ogi, he is now represented with Shimizu Agency.
+After belonging to Production Ogi, he was represented by Shimizu Agency.

 Shimizu's father is Akira Shimizu, who is also an impressionist, and they first co-starred in the 18 March 2011 broadcast of Bakushō sokkuri monomane Kōhaku Uta Gassen Special (Fuji Television).

-Biography
+Life and career

-After enrolling Iwakura High School Commerce Department in 2006, Shimizu debuted as an actor in the Taiga drama Kōmyō ga Tsuji (NHK).
+Ryotaro Shimizu was born in Tokyo, Japan on 15 August 1988.
+After enrolling in Iwakura High School Commerce Department in 2006, Shimizu debuted as an actor in the Taiga drama Kōmyō ga Tsuji (NHK).
 He was a member of the school baseball team.

 Shimizu's career as an impressionist began with his first appearance on Bakushō sokkuri monomane Kōhaku Uta Gassen Special (Fuji TV) in March 2011.
 In October of the same year, he won the All Star Geinōjin Uta ga umai Ōzakettei-sen Special (Fuji TV) championship.

-Shimizu married a non-celebrity in May 2016.
-They gave birth to a girl in 8 November.
+He married in May 2016, with his wife giving birth to a girl on 8 November.

 Shimizu was reported to have been caught gambling at an illegal gambling center with actor Kaname Endo in the photo weekly magazine Friday released on 10 February 2017.
 It was also announced that the musical Hana Gubijin in which it had been scheduled from March to April of that same year received his report.

-On December 22, 2017, Shimizu was charged with illegal stimulant use after being reported to the police by an out-call prostitution service for drug use in October.
-He has been charged with a 3-year sentence with half to be commuted.
+On 22 December 2017, Shimizu was charged with illegal stimulant use after being reported to the police by an out-call prostitution service for drug use in October.
+He was given a 3-year sentence, with half to be commuted.